arnavsharma990/arnavsharma990/README.md

 Created with my team **The Minfulls**.

 ### 🔹 **EthucVest**
-Blockchain investment platform built on Ethereum using bolt.new.
+Blockchain investment platform built on Ethereum

 ---